holjas/HarperBlog/README.md

 - All images should have descriptive alt descriptions
 - All forms need to use proper accessibility techniques
 - Github repo should be names firstname-lastname-project-one (follow project naming convention)
-  > - Nav Height 15px;
-  > - Wrapper Padding 20px;
+- Wrapper Padding 20px;
-  > - Hover/Focus Effects
+- Hover/Focus Effects
-  >   Nav Menu & Button : hover/focus should transition text to $white
+  - Nav Menu & Button : hover/focus should transition text to $white

 **Variable Names**